phonetworks/pho-kernel/README.md

 # pho-kernel

 A simple microkernel implementation with Twitter-like functionality by default.
 You may change the functionality simply by copy/pasting a new recipe from the [presets](https://github.com/phonetworks/pho-kernel/tree/master/presets) directory.
-Check out "Working with Custom Recipes" for more information.
+Check out "Working with Custom Recipes" below the README file for more information.

 ## Requirements